-Today, Shepard Fairey‘s fame goes way beyond the world of street art aficionados: his “OBEY” image has turned into a logo and invaded every big town in the world.
-Since his Obama poster Hope put him under the spotlight, he is undoubtedly the artist in fashion!
-With an iconography inspired from communist propaganda, he is often pointed out because of his many collaborations with big multinational brands and corporations.
+Today, Shepard Fairey‘s fame goes way beyond the world of street art aficionados: his “OBEY” image has become a logo and invaded every major town in the world.
+Since his Obama poster Hope put him under the spotlight, he has undoubtedly been a hot topic in the art world!
+With a style inspired by communist propaganda, he is often noted due to his many collaborations with major multinational brands and corporations.
 Has success turned him into a sellout artist?
-We will let you make up your own mind, but in the meantime, we give you 10 funny facts about him that you might not know!
+We will let you make up your own mind.
+In the meantime, we give you 10 interesting facts about him that you might not know!

 2. Shepard Fairey, a skater kid

-Shepard Fairey was first just a skater kid into punk rock music: he started as an artist at the age of 14 screeprinting t-shirts and skateboards for himself and his friends.
+At first, Shepard Fairey was just a skater kid who was into punk rock music.
+He became interested in being an artist at the age of 14.
+He would initially screeprint t-shirts and skateboards for himself and his friends.
 Later, while studying at the Rhode Island School of Design, he worked part-time at a skateboarding shop.
 This would explain his interest in street art as well as introducing the foundations of his career as a world renowned street-artist.